Shirley Drake 1938 - 2020 - Obituary

-Shirley retired from Rock Industries after working as an office manager for 17 years.
-During her free time, she enjoyed being part of the Rebekah Lodge, where she held many offices and volunteering as the bingo coordinator at Miller's Merry Manor in Walkerton, camping cooking, and trail riding on mules.

 Shirley is survived by her husband, Duane Drake, sons Kenneth Drake of Koontz Lake, and Jeff (Karen) Drake of Walkerton.
-Also surviving are sister Pat (Chuck) Rigley of Peoria, Ill., and brother Jerry Gaddis of Bremen.
+Also surviving are sister Pat (Chuck) Wrigley of Peoria, Illinois, and brother Jerry Gaddis of Bremen, Indiana.
 She is preceded in death by her parents, daughter Robin Drake, and brother Hutty Gaddis.

 Please note: face masks will be required during the visitation.
 Please be mindful of how much time you spend visiting with the family; we want to make sure everyone has a reasonable amount of time to visit.
 If you have a compromised immune system, or are not feeling well, please consider staying home, for your own safety, and the safety of others.